turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 };
 ```

-Here, you can see that, we are only deploying `MainContract` smart contract, because `Election` contract will be deployed by the `MainContract` itself during the runtime, using the function `createElection()`.
+Here, you can see that, we are only deploying the `MainContract` smart contract, because the `Election` contract will be deployed by the `MainContract` itself during the runtime, using the function `createElection()`.

 ### **Compile Contracts with Truffle**